getethos/ethos-design-system/src/components/NumberInput/NumberInput.md

   icon="eye_slash"
 />
 ```
 This one sets a random/invalid input for icon, which results in the number input with NO icon.
-Currently allowed icons are defined by valid_icons at src/helpers/constants.js
+Currently allowed icons are defined by VALID_ICONS at src/helpers/constants.js
 ```jsx
 import createNumberMask from 'text-mask-addons/dist/createNumberMask' import { NumberInput } from './index.js';